 How AI is Impacting Healthcare Today

 With the hype around AI, people seem to expect a momentous business change to happen in an instant.
 This might occur in specific cases like medical imaging, which is a perfect narrow problem for AI to solve, but in general AI is going to have a significant impact as a series of smaller changes that will add up to something more meaningful.
 Here are a few changes we are seeing today that are impacting employee benefits and healthcare:

-- Customer service – We use AI with our in-house, custom-built member relationship management system that our healthcare Concierge use every day.
+- Customer service – We use AI with our in-house, custom-built member relationship management system that our healthcare concierge team uses every day.
 Our AI system can make text chat recommendations, which our Concierge can select and edit as needed, to speed up service.
 The AI makes recommendations based on claims data, if available that the Concierge should be aware of.
 In one situation, AI saves a few seconds when we are providing service.
 In the other, it helps us improve the quality of our service.

 - Claims Analysis – Every time a member uses their health insurance, there is more insight to be derived from their total claims data.
 This claims data is perfectly suited to analysis by AI.
 Medical and Rx claims, biometric screening, and onsite clinic information can all be analyzed to understand someone’s health and provide possible recommended action.
 For example, if a member has been on a medication for years and a generic alternative comes into the market, our system might recommend a switch to save money.

 - Member experience – Virtual assistants like Siri, Alexa and JOY all use artificial intelligence to deliver their experience in many different ways.
 Our application uses machine learning when processing photos and visual information.
 We continue to invest in R&D to add AI to more functionality and improve our experience.